Skip to main content

 • Team location and rate bands.
 In 2025–26, software development rates range from roughly 25–60 USD/hour for many offshore regions up to 100–300+ USD/hour for premium onshore consultancies, depending on specialization and seniority.

 • Platform strategy.
-Maintaining separate native iOS, Android, and web codebases significantly increases both build and maintenance costs; cross‑platform frameworks we use, like Flutter, let one team ship to all platforms from a single codebase, which can reduce timelines and ongoing maintenance by 30–60% in many cases.
+Maintaining separate native iOS, Android, and web codebases significantly increases both build and maintenance costs; cross-platform frameworks like Flutter let one team ship to all platforms from a single codebase, which can meaningfully reduce timelines and ongoing maintenance.

 • Team structure and seniority mix.
 Hourly rates jump as you move from junior to mid-level to senior and architect roles, but senior people unlock better architecture, faster decisions, and fewer costly reworks later.
 How you balance that mix has a major impact on the total cost of ownership.